pyinstaller/pyinstaller/doc/source/Manual.rst

 The analysis has detected that the import is within a conditional block (an if statement).
-You will know that in this system, ``os`` will never need to import the ``os2`` module, for example, so the warning can be ignored.
+You will know that in this system, ``os`` will never need to import the ``os2`` module, for example, so that warning can be ignored.

-Ignorable warnings may also be produced when a class or function is declared in a package (an ``__init__.py`` module), and the import specifies ``package.name``.
+Warnings may also be produced when a class or function is declared in a package (an ``__init__.py`` module), and the import specifies ``package.name``.
 In this case, the analysis can't tell if name is supposed to refer to a submodule or package.